|

 Stay: The Historic Hotel Tadoussac

-📍 165 Rue du Bord de l’Eau, Tadoussac QC
+📍 165 Rue du Bord de l’Eau, Tadoussac, QC

-A Culinary Hotspot
+A Culinary Hotspot by the Sea

 A Whaling Heritage & Natural Beauty